llpeterson/congestion/qos.md

 applications as *tolerant* or *intolerant* depending on whether they can tolerate occasional loss.
-(As an aside, note that many real-time applications are more tolerant of occasional loss than non-real-time applications; for example, compare our audio application to FTP, where the uncorrected loss of one bit might render a file completely useless.)
+(As an aside, note that many real-time applications are more tolerant of occasional loss than non-real-time applications; for example, compare our audio application to file transfer, where the uncorrected loss of one bit might render a file completely useless.)

 A second way to characterize real-time applications is by their adaptability.
 For example, an audio application might be able to adapt